 Steven Harper is a dancer, tap dancer, choreographer and producer.

 Over the years Steven established himself as a major driving forces behind the local tap scene, dancing, teaching, choreographing for dance companies, musicals, shows, television and film, producing and performing in his own productions as well as writing for dance blogs and trade magazines.
-In 2002 he and his wife Adriana Salomão founded the Tap in Rio festival.
-The event, now in its 16th year, has become the meeting point for the foremost tap dancers in the country and has significantly contributed to the development of the art form in Brazil.
+In 2002, he and his wife Adriana Salomão founded the Tap in Rio festival, now in it’s 18th year (2019).
+The event has become the meeting point for the foremost tap dancers in the country and has significantly contributed to the development of the art form in Brazil.

 Much in demand internationally, Steven took part in music festivals, such as Jazz aux Sources (France, 2016), 5 editions of Rock in Rio – in Rio de Janeiro (2011, 2013), Lisbon (2012, 2014) and Las Vegas (2015) -, the International Body Music Festival (IBMF, São Paulo, 2010), Back 2 Black, in Rio de Janeiro (2009), or the Montreux Jazz Festival, in Switzerland (2000).
 He is a regular guest in the world’s leading tap dance festivals.
 Altogether he danced or taught in 11 countries of North America, South America, Europe and the Middle-East.